-Examples of evidence for scholarly and creative activities include, but are not limited to, copies of publications; records of presentations, performances, or exhibits; excerpts from successful grant proposals; scholarly awards; statement of research philosophy; description of current research; or other evidence of scholarship, including future development plans.
+Examples of evidence for scholarly and creative activities might be copies of publications; records of presentations, performances, or exhibits; excerpts from successful grant proposals; scholarly awards; statement of research philosophy; description of current research; or other evidence of scholarship, including future development plans.

-Examples of evidence for service include, but are not limited to, contributions to program or institutional assessment; grants received to develop and promote service activities; written acknowledgements of professional or campus service; meritorious service awards; or other evidence of service, including future development plans.
+Examples of evidence for service could include contributions to program or institutional assessment; grants received to develop and promote service activities; written acknowledgements of professional or campus service; meritorious service awards; or other evidence of service, including future development plans.

-Criteria for Teaching, Scholarship and Service Teaching (65%)
+Criteria for Teaching, Scholarship and Service

+Teaching (65%)